Trachyaretaon: Description

 The representatives of this genus correspond in the habitus typical representatives of the Obrimini and are very similar in appearance to the species of the genera Aretaon and Sungaya.
 Like these, they are wingless in either sex.
 The males of the previously known species are around 4.0 to 7.5 cm in length and are smaller than the females which are 6.0 to 13.5 cm in length.
 In egg-laying adult females, the abdomen in the middle is clearly thickened in height and width and thus almost circular in cross-section.
 As with the other genera of the Obriminae, a secondary ovipositor at the end of the abdomen surrounds the actual ovipositor.
 It is ventral formed from the eighth sternite, which is called subgenital plate or operculum and dorsally from the eleventh tergum, which here is called the supraanal plate or epiproct.

 In contrast to Aretaon species, those of the genus Trachyaretaon lack the clear spines in the front area of the mesonotum.
-Unlike the representatives of the genera Brasidas, Euobrimus and Obrimus are found in them in the metasternum neither holes nor pits nor noticeable slits.
-The Trachyaretaon species differ from Sungaya inexpectata in the shape of the eggs, among other things.
+Unlike the representatives of the genera Brasidas and Obrimus are found in them in the metasternum neither holes nor pits nor noticeable slits.
+The Trachyaretaon species differ from Sungaya in the shape of the eggs, among other things.

 Distribution

 The previously known distribution area of the genus extends over the Philippine islands Palawan, Luzon and Babuyan Islands.
 On the latter, representatives on Calayan Island and Dalupiri are proven.
+In addition, representatives live on the Visayas Islands, more precisely on Negros and Panay.
 Whether the genus also occurs on Mindanao is uncertain or still controversial.

 Way of life and reproduction

 Although all species are active at night and at dawn, they hardly hide.
 During the day they can usually be found on the food plants that they feed on at night.
 The cylindrical or projectile-shaped eggs are relatively small, 4 to 5 mm mm long and 2 to 3 mm to mm wide, even in larger species.
 They are usually dark gray to dark brown in color and resemble their faeces.
 At the front pole of the eggs there is a circular lid (operculum).
-The micropylar plate has three arms and its shape usually resembles an upside-down "Y", with the arm pointing to the lid being significantly longer than the arms pointing to the lower pole, which can also be bent.
+The micropylar plate has three arms and its shape usually resembles an upside-down "Y", with the arm pointing toward the lid being significantly longer than the arms pointing toward the lower pole, which can also be bent.
 The eggs are laid in the ground using ovipositor.
 The nymphs hatch after three to four months.
 They are clearly more prickly than the imago.
 Depending on the species and sex, it takes five to eight months until they are adult.
 Males take less time.
 In some Trachyaretaon species parthenogenesis has been found.